 “Lift up your head!
 Don’t look at those around you.
 I have a plan for where you are and where I’m calling you to go!
 I have plans for your family!
 Look farther… look bigger… keep your eyes ahead of you.
 Watch me because I’m doing something in the midst of your unsettled state.”

-So, as the next Craigslist customer walks out the door with one of our possessions and as we pack the next suitcase and drive our next 7 hour trip, I will remember the words of God to Abraham.
+So, as we say goodbye again and as we pack the next suitcase and drive our next 7 hour trip and struggle through our next overseas challenge, I will remember the words of God to Abraham.

 I will lift up my eyes and keep my focus on the bigger picture.